anekix/anekix.github.io/_posts/2018-04-05-dependency-injection.md

 Now if there is any change is there in class B it can simple be paseed to class A without changing the class A itself,

 The advantages are:

-We can not test both classess independent of each other.(to test class A we can simply pass a
+We can now test both classes independent of each other.(to test class A we can simply pass a
 mock of class B) & We also gained he ability to control functionality from a singl eplace insted of spreading it throughout the program.

-Consider the case when class B needs some parameter in its constructor, class A ***has*** to know about all parameters that class B accepts, which is something completely unrelated to class A.it nevver
+Consider the case when ***class B*** needs some parameter in its constructor, class A ***has*** to know about all parameters that ***class B*** accepts, which is something completely unrelated to ***class A***.it never
 ***has***/***need*** to know about what class A needs.

-Passing an already constructed instance of class ***B***  Bexplicitly to A's constructor solves the above problema and make A depend only on what A needs.
+Passing an already constructed instance of ***class B***  Bexplicitly to ***A's*** constructor solves the above problema and make A depend only on what A needs.

+Looking at the above example we are free to conclude that dependency injection is a way to create your dependencies outside of the class that uses it.
+Inject them from the outside, and take control about their creation away from the inside of your class.